-The new MIDO Baroncelli III Rose Gold 18K chronometer (ref.
-M901.408.76.033.20) watch, which is set to be revealed at Baselworld 2011 show, combines a chronometer-grade Swiss made movement with an elegant, classic shape of the case.
+The 2011 MIDO Baroncelli III Rose Gold 18K chronometer (ref.
+M901.408.76.033.20) was revealed at Baselworld 2011 show.
+The dressy timekeeper successfully combines a chronometer-grade -albeit relatively inexpensive- Swiss-made movement with an elegant, classic shape of the case.

 Although MIDO is not especially good when it comes to modern-styled watches, their classic timepieces are extremely attractive.

 Maybe that’s because the recipe for a successful classic timekeeper is known for ages: take a round case, add standard Roman or Breguet-style Arabic numerals, mix it with engine-turned dial and serve it on a leather strap.
-Here we go: another classic watch that will sell like hot pancakes.
+Here we go.
+Here comes yet another classic-styled accessory that will sell like hot pancakes.

-Being only 39 millimeters in diameter, the case looks absolutely classic (or even vintage) so the watch may be worn with any type of formal attire without raising eyebrows or turning heads, like it sometimes happens when you wear a dressy sports watch.
+Being only 39 millimeters in diameter, the case looks absolutely classic (or even vintage) so the Baroncelli III may be worn with any type of formal attire without raising eyebrows or turning heads like it sometimes happens when you wear a dressy sports watch.

-Although the Barocelli III Rose Gold 18K is powered with a mass produced ETA 2836-2 automatic movement, it is still a high-grade job, officially certified by COSC as a chronometer.
-Featuring almost unrivaled combination of reliability, accuracy, and relatively low maintenance costs, the movement is quite popular among Swiss watchmakers: both independents and those owned by the Swatch Group alike.
+Although the Barocelli III Rose Gold 18K is powered with a mass-produced ETA 2836-2 automatic movement, it is still a high-grade job, officially certified by COSC as a chronometer.
+Featuring an almost unrivaled combination of reliability, accuracy, and relatively low maintenance costs, the movement is popular among all sorts of brands: both independents and those owned by the Swatch Group alike.